Suzan Johnson Cook

-Suzan Denise Johnson Cook (born January 28, 1957) is a U.S. presidential advisor, pastor, theologian, author, activist, and academic who served as the United States Ambassador-at-Large for International Religious Freedom from April 2011 to October 2013.
+Suzan Denise Johnson Cook (born January 28, 1957) is a U.S. presidential advisor, pastor, theologian, author, activist, and academic who served as the United States Ambassador-at-Large for International Religious Freedom under The Obama Administration from April 2011 to October 2013.
 She has served as a policy advisor to President Bill Clinton and later to the Secretary of Housing and Urban Development Henry Cisneros, a dean and professor of communications at Harvard University, a professor of theology at New York Theological Seminary, a pastor at a number of churches, a television producer, and the author of nearly a dozen books.
-She was the first female senior pastor in the 200-year history of the Mariners Temple Baptist Church in NYC part of the American Baptist Churches USA and a close friend of Coretta Scott King.
+She was the first female senior pastor in the 200-year history of the American Baptist Churches USA, Mariners Temple Baptist Church in NYC and a close friend of Coretta Scott King.
 She is an honorary member of Delta Sigma Theta sorority.

 Early life and education

-Johnson Cook was raised in the Bronx, New York the younger of two children.
+Johnson Cook was raised in Harlem and The Bronx, New York the younger of two children.
 Her father was one of the first black trolley drivers in New York City before opening a security agency and her mother was a public school teacher in Harlem.
 She and her elder brother, who went on to attend Dartmouth College, skipped grades during their school years.
 Johnson attended Riverdale Country Day School.
 Johnson graduated high school at sixteen, attending Fisk University before transferring to Emerson College, graduating in 1976 with a degree in speech.
 She then earned a master's degree in educational technology from Columbia University.
 She also received early experience in politics, helping her brother win a seat in the New York State Assembly.

 She later earned another master's degree from Union Theological Seminary in 1983 and a Doctor of Ministry from United Theological Seminary in 1990.
 She is a graduate of the Minority Business Executive Program at the Tuck School of Business at Dartmouth College.